0x7c13/Notepads/README.md

 * If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
 * Editor view resizing glitch is caused by system control and won't fix for now.
-* You won't be able to save files to system folders due to UWP restriction (I will talk more about this later).
+* You won't be able to save files to system folders due to UWP restriction (windows, system32 etc.).
 * Notepads does not work well with large file, so I am setting the file size limit to 1MB for now.
+* You can not associate potentially harmful file types (.ps1, .bat, .xaml etc) with Notepads.

 ## Cheat sheet: